-9.14 In respect of the 'Policy Off' alternatives to all the other policies, the assessment is neutral.
-In no case it is possible to discern any clear positive or negative effect of not having the policy.
+9.20 In respect of the 'Policy Off' alternatives to all the other policies, the assessment is neutral.
+In no case is it possible to discern any clear positive or negative effect of not having the policy.
 At the margins, it may be possible that a reliance on other development plan policy or the national planning policy framework may lead to decisions on planning applications that do not achieve as high a quality outcome, but this cannot be said with any more certainty than that.
-Aside from the site specific policies, all the development management type policies are caveated in one way or another to indicate that support for development principles is dependent on their adherence to other development plan policies.
+Aside from the site specific policies, all the development management type policies are caveated in one way or another to indicate that support for development plan policies.